alpkarademir/RTOS_Fingerprint_Car/README.md

 - Used FP Module is : FPM-10

 How to:
 Download file.
-Connect Arduino board as you want.
-Make connections towards from the project.
+Connect an Arduino board.
+Make connections between Arduino and necessary components towards from the project code.
 Download a Bluetooth car control app.
 Enjoy!